 \bigskip\\

 \textbf{Chapter 4} describes the analysis of breastmilk SIgA1 profiles of six mothers who had received two identical SARS-CoV-2 vaccinations over 16 timepoints.
-We use the extensive sampling and repeated vaccination to define clonal populations based on the detection window of these clones relative to the vaccination moments.
+We use the extensive sampling and repeated vaccination to define clonal populations based on the detection window of these clones relative to the vaccination events.
 We also discover that the second vaccination induces the emergence of a population of novel clones and show that titer fluctuations as measured by ELISA can be driven by highly divergent clonal populations.

 \bigskip\\

-In \textbf{Chapter 5}, we build upon the proof of concept for \emph{de novo} sequencing of endogenous antibodies by hybrid mass spectrometry.
+In \textbf{Chapter 5}, we build upon the proof of concept for \emph{de novo} sequencing of endogenous antibodies by hybrid top-down and bottom-up mass spectrometry approaches.
 We present a more standardized workflow for sequencing antibody chains in mixtures.
 Our approach resolves ambiguity in sequence predictions for the hypervariable complementarity determining regions by mass-filtering candidate sequences based on the gap size between adjacent framework regions, which we determine using middle-down fragmentation data.

 \bigskip\\

-\textbf{Chapter 6} contains a summary and a discussion of the advances that enabled the work in this thesis, the impact of the findings for others in the field, the challenges that lay ahead and how they may be overcome, along with an outlook on where I believe the field is heading.
+Finally, \textbf{Chapter 6} contains a summary and a discussion of the advances that enabled the work in this thesis, the impact of the findings for others in the field, the challenges that lay ahead and how they may be overcome, along with an outlook on where I believe the field is heading.

-\bigskip\\

-Finally, \textbf{Chapter 7} is a tribute to all the amazing people without whom this research and thesis would not have been possible.\\

 \newpage